Why Does TinyBox Exist?

 Foreword from the CEO

-I still remember, as a child, the length we would go through to save $50/month on rent.
-I still remember the burning smell of the fire-damaged building we lived in at a discounted rent.
+As a kid, I remember how hard we worked just to save $50 a month on rent.
+I still remember the burning smell of the fire-damaged building we lived in because it was all we could afford.
 Today, it'd pain me to spend 1/2 million on a city apartment.

-Why don’t I buy 100 tinyhouses, drop them around the country and share with 10 friends?
-We can live anywhere rent free!
+So I thought — why not buy 100 tiny houses, scatter them across the country, and share them with 10 friends?
+We could live rent-free, anywhere we wanted!

-It turns out, that existing tinyhouses cost $50k-$150k and, even when fully pre-built, still need months of work for permitting, foundations, water, electricity, etc. There isn't an Amazon Prime Experience for housing, where you click a button, a house shows up, ready to move in within 48hrs.
-THIS IS WHAT WE'RE BUILDING!
+It turns out, that existing tiny homes cost $50k-$150k and, even when fully pre-built, still need months of work for permitting, foundations, water, electricity, etc. There isn't an Amazon Prime experience for housing, where you click a button and a house shows up, ready to move in within 48hrs.
+That is what we're building!

 Oliver, TinyBox Co-Founder